Table of Contents

 The cost is the price of the membership how many dollars you pay either monthly or yearly.
 However, the value is all of the factors like the licensing, the library size, music quality, searchability and the license cost combined.
 Value is the big picture.

-It may sound like Artlist is too expensive since the license cost more and has not sound effects included, however, that lifetime entitlement is huge.
+It may sound like Artlist is too expensive since the license cost more and has no sound effects included, however, that lifetime entitlement is huge.
+Limited entitlement that is, lower quality MP3 downloads after the subscription expires is a bummer in my opinion.

-But the more videos you make, the more you realize that variety is important, how long you spend looking for good tracks is important, and you might start using things like sound effects and improving your skills as a content creator.
+The more videos you make, the more you realize that variety is important, how long you spend looking for good tracks is important and you might start using things like sound effects and improving your skills as a content creator.
 So keep that in mind.